hamoon12345/FANMON-watch-tower/README.md

 ![Screenshot 2025-04-25 162507](https://github.com/user-attachments/assets/8acb4c1e-60a4-4236-abb4-1f0caf9f54dc)

-with this watch tower you can watch for: new parameters / new subdomains / new ssl certificates / new medium write ups / new open ports / new js files that the developer has been add (and some other stuffs that will be add to the watch tower
+with this watch tower you can watch for: new parameters / new subdomains / new ssl certificates / new medium write ups / new open ports / new js files that the developer has been add / new ips finder (and some other stuffs that will be add to the watch tower....)

 how to install it?
  ```sh